CFA Exam Difficulty Explained: Get The Facts | Zell

 Topics You Need To Prepare For And Their Weightage

-There are certain concepts in CFA examinations that require more focus and training than the others.
+Certain concepts in CFA examinations require more focus and training than the others.
 Want to know which of these concepts you should focus more on compared to others?
-Here’s a list of total topics covered and their weightage.
+Here’s a list of the total topics covered and their weightage.

-In spite of the difficulty level, there are many students in Asia who’ve enrolled for the CFA examinations.
+Despite the difficulty level, many students in Asia enrolled for the CFA examinations.
 That’s because the demand for this profession is on the rise.

 Wondering which coaching class for the CFA course can give you all of these?
 The answer is and will always be Zell Education.